Everyday (Widespread Panic album)

 Everyday is the third studio album by the Athens, GA based band Widespread Panic.
-It was first released by Capricorn Records and Warner Bros.
+It was released by Capricorn Records and Warner Bros.
 Records on March 3, 1993.
 It would later be re-released in 2001 by Zomba Music Group.
-On July 3, 2014 the band announced that Everyday would be reissued on Vinyl in August, 2014.
+On July 3, 2014, the band announced that Everyday would be reissued on vinyl on August, 2014.
 The reissue will be distributed via ThinkIndie distribution and sold only at participating independent record stores.

-Beginning on November 5, 1992, The band recorded the album at Muscle Shoals Sound Studio in Sheffield, AL. They were in the studio for roughly 5 weeks.
+Beginning on November 5, 1992, the band recorded the album at Muscle Shoals Sound Studio in Sheffield, AL. They were in the studio for roughly 5 weeks.

-The album reached a peak position of #184 on the Billboard 200 chart and #10 on the Heatseekers chart.
+The album reached a peak position of No. 184 on the Billboard 200 chart and No. 10 on the Heatseekers chart.

-The album was the group's first to feature bandmate, John Hermann.
+The album was the group's first to feature bandmate John Hermann.
+The album cover features the then-unknown actress and model Angelina Jolie.

 Track listing

 All tracks written by Widespread Panic, except where noted.